Real estate economics

 2 Georgism

 In 1879, George published a book titled Progress and Poverty, in which he built on the work of earlier liberals to argue that the Earth and its natural resources belong to mankind in common.
-Simply put, George believed that people own what they create with their labor.
+Simply put, George believed that people own what they create with their labour.
 Because no-one created the land, the land belongs to everyone in common.
 But the absolute necessity of land for human life, both to live and to work, allows landowners to extract immense amounts of wealth from workers and business owners by charging for access.
 This activity incentivizes speculation, prices people out of their homes, makes it more difficult to operate a business, and creates decaying cities and urban sprawl.
 When land is monopolized in this way, the rents it produces enrich the landowners at the expense of society and cause seemingly intractable poverty.

 3 NIMBYism